Wireless Emergency Alerts

 Interop Technologies’ Wireless Emergency Alerts (WEA) solution (formerly known as the Commercial Mobile Alert System or CMAS) provides a cost-effective solution based on the most recent Federal Communications Commission (FCC) and Federal Emergency Management Agency (FEMA) requirements.

 Implementing Interop's cloud-hosted CMSP Gateway to deliver emergency alerts ensures your compliance with FCC and FEMA guidelines and offers protection and security to your subscriber base.
 At the same time, you'll alleviate the headaches associated with the process of implementing these alerts and significantly reduce the investment and staff resources needed to deploy and maintain an on-network WEA solution.

 Although WEA compliance is voluntary, it is viewed by most as a critical customer care initiative with potentially dramatic subscriber retention implications for those who opt out.
-As a growing number of WEA-capable handsets continues to enter the market—easily recognized by the official WEAC logo on device packaging or at operators' retail outlets—and subscriber awareness grows, WEA alerts are a service subscribers have come to expect and appreciate from their wireless operator.
+With significant growth in the availability of WEA-capable handsets—easily recognized by the official WEAC logo on device packaging or at operators' retail outlets—and greater subscriber awareness, WEA alerts are a mobile service that subscribers have come to expect and value.

 Types of Alerts

 Special class of alerts only sent during a national emergency.

 Include natural or human-made disasters, extreme weather, active shooters, and other threatening emergencies that are current or emerging.

 Contain information about a threat that may not be imminent or after an imminent threat has occurred.
 Public safety alerts are less severe than imminent threat alerts.

 Urgent bulletins issued in child-abduction cases.
 An AMBER Alert instantly enables the entire community to assist in the search for and safe recovery of the child.

 Assess the capability of state and local officials to send their WEAs.
 The message will state that this is a TEST.